prorev/prorev.github.io/_posts/2020-01-15-swift_hello.md

 ### Array map

-There is also a `map` function you will use frequently with arrays. `map` applies a function to every element in array.
+There is also a `map` function you will use with arrays. `map` applies a function to every element in array.

 _Example:_
 ```swift